Skip to main contentSkip Navigation or Skip to Content

 Transfer Credit FAQs

-The applicant has accepted an offer of admission from TRU or is an active TRU student and TRU Admissions office (Campus, Open Learning, or International) has received all official transcripts directly from all previous post-secondary institutions.
+You become eligible for transfer credit consideration when you have accepted an offer of admission from TRU or are enrolled in a TRU program and TRU Admissions office (Campus, Open Learning, or International) has received all your official transcripts directly from all previous post-secondary institutions.

-An official transcript is issued and sent directly to one of TRU's admissions offices (Campus, Open Learning, or International) by the previous institution(s) either as a physical document in a sealed envelope or secured digital file from approved institutions.
+An official transcript is a permanent record of your studies issued and sent directly to one of TRU's admissions offices (Campus, Open Learning, or International) by the previous institution(s) either as a physical document in a sealed envelope or secured digital file from approved institutions.

 Exception to the rule:

-Some countries, however, issue an official academic transcript to the student only once.
+Some countries issue an official transcript to the student only once.
 Additional or updated transcripts are not issued by the institution again.
-In this case, when an academic transcript is handed in directly by the student, TRU's admissions office (Campus, Open Learning, or International) will accept this as an official transcript and final credential, if one has been issued.
+In this case, when a transcript is handed in directly by the student, TRU's admissions office (Campus, Open Learning, or International) will accept this as an official transcript and final credential, if one has been issued.

 If you have questions about the process or the requirements, contact the relevant admissions office.

-Transfer credit will only be processed when students are admitted in a TRU program and all required documentation is on file.
+Transfer credit will only be processed when you are admitted in a TRU program and all required documentation is on file.

-Academic courses from recognized institutions may be considered for transfer credit assessement.
-You may be awarded a multitude of transfer credits, however, these may not all apply to the program of interest.
-Only TRU academic advisors will be able to provide guidance regarding if transfer credits can potentially satisfy the program requirements.
-Consult a program or academic advisor for more information.
+Academic courses from recognized institutions may be considered for transfer credit assessment.
+You may be awarded a multitude of transfer credits; however, these may not all apply to the program of interest.
+Only TRU academic advisors will be able to provide guidance regarding whether transfer credits can fulfil the program requirements.
+Consult a program or academic advisor for more information and also view the BC Transfer Guide for transferability within BC and beyond.

 For campus-based programs, normally no more than 50% of the total credits can be earned at another institution.
-For Open Learning programs, normally the residency requirements are 6 credits for a certificate, 9 credits for a diploma and 15 credits for a bachelor’s degree.
+For Open Learning programs, the residency requirements are a minimum of 6 credits for a certificate, minimum of 9 credits for a diploma and minimum of 15 credits for a bachelor’s degree.

 Always confirm residency requirements with your academic advisor or review the program summary.